-The Boys & Girls Club of Lawrence operates its main facility at 1520 Haskell Avenue and collaborates with the school district to provide services at eleven other locations throughout the community.
-Last year the B&GC expanded its programming to Junior High youth, serving over 600.
-The Teen Program offers a safe and fun environment for teen events on Friday and Saturday evenings.
+The Boys & Girls Club of Lawrence operates its main facility at 1520 Haskell Avenue and collaborates with the school district to provide services at eight other locations throughout the community.
+Boys & Girls Club also offers programming to Junior High youth, serving over 600 at two junior high sites.
+The Teen Program offers a safe and fun environment for teens to spend out of school hours.